• Skip to main content

 watashi no koibito wa totemo kakkoii desu – 私の恋人はとてもかっこいいです (わたしのこいびとはとてもかっこいいです)

-My partner is very handsome.
+My boyfriend is very handsome.

 Below are the new words used in the example sentence.